12 April 2019

 12 April 2019 - Written by Lucia De Stefani

-In her work, It Is Well: An Ode To Karabo, South African photographer Lebo Thoka poses for a collection of self-portraits that look to honour the life of women who have been sacrificed on the altar of patriarchy.
+In her work, It Is Well: An Ode To Karabo, South African photographer Lebo Thoka poses for a series of self-portraits that look to honour the life of women who have been sacrificed on the altar of patriarchy.

 In an image paying homage to the memory of Karabo Mokoena, the young South-African girl holds three matches in the fingers of her right hand, fanning out as a sort of trinity, her fierce gaze both blessing and admonishing.
 Her wrinkled dress, a shining black garbage bag, calls to mind how her ex-boyfriend disposed of her beaten corpse in a dumpsite, after stabbing her 27 times, and setting her body on fire.

 Reeva Steenkamp - her eyes just two slits in a blindfold - wears a radiant crown of red roses, bright as the ones she holds in a bouquet.
 In the story of this South African model, it was Valentine’s Day when her boyfriend killed her, in the middle of the night, gunshots through a bathroom door.

 These stories, like many others of domestic and gender-based violence in everyday South Africa, have made headlines and continue to do so.
 But, as photographer Lebo Thoka ponders in "It Is Well" : An Ode To Karabo, the tale of violated bodies quickly becomes a spectacle of entertainment, bouncing among mainstream media from radio stations to TV commentaries, becoming a mere clickbait to attract audiences.